LISTEN, WATCH, READ

 Here are a selection of artists and artistic themes that the Art in Hospital team find inspiring, or are firm favourites in the art sessions.

-Colour is a fundamental element of many forms of art-making.
-Musicians, artists, psychiatrists, medics and philosophers have meditated on the subject of colour over the centuries.
+Artists, musicians, psychiatrists, medics and philosophers have meditated on the subject of colour over the centuries.

 Here is a collection of paintings, songs, writing, film and art that celebrates and explores our relationship to colour.
 You'll find works by the Scottish Colourists, the Fauvists, Derek Jarman, Helen Frankenthaler and Frank Bowling and much more.